 The strategy of a company is defined by the way an organization decides to compete in its own market.
 Business strategy gives direction to the organization.
-It depends on the organization itself; to create a competitive advantage and beat the competition, companies need to recognize what are the competencies they should have to reach those goals.
+To create a competitive advantage and beat the competition, companies need to recognize the competencies they need to reach those goals.
 Developing strategic objectives and financial goals are critical elements of strategy.
 At the same time, researchers report that many organizations find implementing their strategies very challenging.
 Most of the time the lack of ability to successfully execute business strategy depends on inadequate collaboration, communication, and involvement across projects and business units.

 Strategy execution and PPM